glangsto/analyze/README.md

 You can use these python programs to view, and understand, observations of our Milky Way galaxy.
 These observations were made using home-built radio telescopes.
 These plotting programs expect ascii input spectra in a number of files.
 Each file has extensive headers describing the observations.

+This hub contains python code to analyse Radio Astronomy _Spectra_ and _Event_ observations.
+The spectral analysis programs are described first, followed by the event detection analysis.

 Instructions on building your own telescope is found on the website wiki: http://opensourceradiotelescopes.org/wk